bvarnai/respository-installer/README.md

 If you are using GitHub, only `INSTALLER_CONFIG_URL` is needed.

-:memo: For the best user experience, I recommend froking **installer** and set defaults according to your environment
+:memo: For the best user experience, I recommend forking **installer** and set defaults according to your environment

 ### Supported SCM types